cbpark/ptc-cluster/docs/job-scheduler.md

 srun -n 10 -p espresso --pty bash
 ```

 will put your command prompt to a compute node.
 This is similar to the `qrsh` command of SGE.
 You can return back to the master node by the `exit` command.
-If you're using another shell such as Z shell, set `--pty zsh`.
+If you're using another shell such as [Zsh](https://www.zsh.org/), set `--pty zsh`.

 ## Deadly commands